 - A kilner jar that holds a litre of Gin; or, you know, two smaller ones, well washed and dried.

 - 100g caster sugar (that way it won’t be too sweet, and we can add a sugar syrup later on if need be)

 - Gin; 1 Litre.
-I’d read quite a few warnings regarding the risks of using cheap Gin, so I used a bottle of Gordons which was lying about (I hope Gordon’s isn’t considered a cheap gin; as a non-Gin drinker, I’m not actually sure about this) Anyway, like hall carpet, just buy the best you can afford..
+I’d read quite a few warnings regarding the risks of using cheap Gin, so I used a bottle of Gordons which was lying about.
+Like hall carpet, just buy the best you can afford.

 - The finely peeled rind of an orange (no white bits please! – I use a potato peeler)

 - 2-3 Star Anise and a Cinnamon stick, broken in two

 - Add your frozen sloes to the jar(s) until it’s half full.

 - Add the Gin to the jar until it’s full.

 - Seal it carefully, give it a shake and leave in a cool place for a couple of months (make this any time in the next few weeks, and it will be ready for Christmas)

 - There are internet rumblings regarding turning it every week/month etc, but the Oracle I consulted said you don’t have to do that if the sloes have been frozen.
 I turn it every time I think about it – which is rarely in the run-up to Christmas – and yet it turns out fine, every year!

 When it’s done it should be a beautiful pink shade, and you need to taste it, (as if you needed to be told, eh??).